ChelsieSalome/Linux-Ass1/README.md

 # III- Section 2 - Creating a Droplet running Arch Linux using the `doctl` Command-Line Tool

 ## Overview
-In this section, you will be guided through the process of creating a Droplet running Arch Linux using the doctl command-line tool.`doctl` is DigitalOcean’s command-line interface that simplifies the management of Droplets and other resources on the platform.
-This section will cover everything from the installation of doctl to adding your SSH key to DigitalOcean, ensuring secure access to your Droplet.
+In this section, you will be guided through the process of creating a Droplet running Arch Linux using the doctl command-line tool.
+`doctl` is DigitalOcean’s command-line interface that simplifies the management of Droplets and other resources on the platform.
+This section will cover everything from the installation of doctl to adding your SSH key to DigitalOcean.

 ## Step 1: Installing and Configuring `doctl`.
 ### a.
 Installing `doctl`:
 1. Update your Arch Linux system by running `sudo pacman -Syu`.

 **<u>Breakdown of the Command</u>**
 *  `sudo`: This allows you to run the command with elevated (superuser) privileges since we are performing System updates.

 * `pacman`: This is the package manager for Arch Linux and its derivatives.
 It handles the installation, updating, and removal of software packages.

 *  `Syu`:
     * `-S` (Sync): This option tells pacman to download the package(or upgrade it if it's already installed) and install any required software for the package to function properly.
     * `-y` (Refresh): This option forces pacman to download the most up-to-date package from the Arch repositories.
     `-u` (Upgrade): This option upgrades all installed packages on your system to the latest versions available in the repositories.
 2. Run `sudo pacman -S doctl` to install **doctl** on your local machine.

 **<u>Breakdown of the Command</u>**
 * `sudo`, `pacman` & `-S` have the same functions here as what was explained above.
 * `doctl`: is the name of the package we want to install.

 To check it **doctl** was successfully installed, you can run `doctl version` and ensure you get a similar output to the one on the picture:

  ![alt text](image-3.png)

 ## b.
 Creating an API Token
-An **API Token** serves as a means of **authentication** and **authorization** when creatind a droplet using DigitalOcean's CLI tool **doctl**.
+An **API Token** serves as a means of **authentication** and **authorization** when creating a droplet using DigitalOcean's CLI tool **doctl**.
 Here are some of the functions of the **API Token**:
 * **Authentication**: by acting like a password to verify your identity.
 * **Authorization**: by granting permission to execute commands on your DigitalOcean account (droplet creation & management etc.)
 * **Secure Access**: By allowing you to safely access your DigitalOcean account without needing to input your username and password every time.